How secure is Xaman?

 This sounds better than a cold wallet.

 You’re right.
 Most cold wallets give you the account secret (Secret Numbers/Family Seed/Mnemonic) so you can be tricked into giving it away.
-This can not happen with the Xumm cards.
+This cannot happen with the Xaman cards.
 As well, most cold wallets also require that you have a computer to use them and computers can be VERY difficult to secure.
-This is not an issue with the Xumm cards.
+This is not an issue with the Xaman cards.

 I want to know more about the cards.